olmigs/flaskapp/README.md

 *Note: Please ensure that all RBK files are in the folder `flaskapp/file/`.*

-Known issues:
+## Known issues:
 - handling missing files; as of `06/22/21`, the app will do nothing if the file does not exist
-- updates to `casio_rbk` library are not automatically included; to get the latest, will need to go to the [Casio-Registrations github](https://github.com/michgz/casio-registrations)
+- updates to `casio_rbk` library are not automatically included; to get the latest, will need to go to the [Casio-Registrations github page](https://github.com/michgz/casio-registrations)